MATCH REPORTS: No FA Cup hangover for the giant-killing Daniels

 Conor Higginson sealed victory three minutes after the restart and Acar struck again late on.

-Two local sides made progress in the FA Vase yesterday – but another two bowed out at the second round qualifying stage.
+Two local sides made progress in the FA Vase yesterday – but another two bowed out at the first round qualifying stage.

 Peterborough Sports were the most impressive victors as they cruised to a 6-0 win over Swaffham at PSL courtesy of early and late flurries of goals.